thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 By splitting work into much smaller chunks that deliver measurable value quickly, we receive essential feedback on the work we are doing so that we can course-correct.
 Continuous Delivery changes the economics of the IT delivery process, making the cost of pushing out small individual changes very low, by reducing the transaction cost, allowing to make many smaller, more frequent changes.
 Obviously, this demands to [*Make All Changes In Small Increments*]({% post_url 2022-09-25-the-practices-that-make-continuous-integration-coding %}#practice-5-make-all-changes-in-small-increments).

-Working in small batches derives from three other principles: [*Create a Repeatable, Reliable, Deterministic, and Efficient Process for Releasing Software*](#create-a-repeatable-reliable-deterministic-and-efficient-process-for-releasing-software), [*Build Quality In*](#build-quality-in), and [*Automate the Right Things*](#automate-the-right-things).
+Working in small batches derives from two other principles: [*Create a Repeatable, Reliable, Deterministic, and Efficient Process for Releasing Software*](#create-a-repeatable-reliable-deterministic-and-efficient-process-for-releasing-software), and [*Automate the Right Things*](#automate-the-right-things).

 ### Do It More Often When It Hurts